-|The next course begins September 9, 2013.
-Register Now!
+|The next course begins on September 8, 2014.

 Recognizing that there were no stand-alone academic courses that addressed the basic elements of conducting global credit operations, FCIB led the way in designing a course to address this educational need.

 In 2004, in partnership with Michigan State University and the US Department of Commerce, FCIB developed, designed and launched the first course of its kind – the International Credit & Risk Management online coursesm (ICRM).